Pseudophryne/home-assistant-omada/README.md

 ## Update to a new version

 To update the controller to a new version, the changes of Matt Bentleys docker-omada-controller are manually merged into `Omada Beta`.
 The following steps have to be done:
-- 1. Move the current configuration of `Omada Beta` to `Omda Stable`
+- 1. Move the current configuration of `Omada Beta` to `Omada Stable`
 - 2. make sure that there are no changes in the Dockerfile
 - 3. If there are changes in install.sh, copy it over, while keeping the Home Assistant specific processing steps in the bottom of the file.
 Add `aarch64` to the supported mongod architectures (`case "${ARCH}" in amd64|arm64|aarch64|"")`)
 - 4. If there are changes in entrypoint.sh, replace the old contents with the new, keeping the Home Assistant specific steps in the top of the file.
 Also, change the `echo` to proper `bashio::log` statements as described in the file.